Raúl Madero (politician)

 Raúl Miguel Hidalgo Madero González (Parras de la Fuente, Coahuila, 16 September 1888 – Mexico City, Federal District, 8 October 1982) was a prominent Mexican revolutionary military and politician, brother of the hero of the Mexican Revolution.
 He was the brother of Francisco I. Madero and businessman and politician Gustavo A. Madero.

-After the death of President Francesco Madero, Madero joined the forces of General Francisco Villa, with whom he participated for almost the entire rest of the revolutionary stage.
+After the death of President Francisco Madero, Madero joined the forces of General Francisco Villa, with whom he participated for almost the entire rest of the revolutionary stage.
 He was governor of Nuevo León at this time, and in subsequent years he was governor of Coahuila.